-In 2021, the Marine Institute is profiling our people, sharing their study and career paths, the work they do at the Marine Institute and the important contribution their work delivers.
+The Marine Institute celebrates the diversity of its people.
+In the video animations and Q&A profile, our people share their study and career paths, the work they do at the Marine Institute and the important contribution their work delivers.

 Scientific and Technical Officer, Fisheries Ecosystems and Advisory Services